• Skip to primary navigation

 My favorite way to enjoy them is in my wheat berry breakfast bowl that has sliced bananas, a pile of fresh berries, unsweetened plain dairy-free yogurt, ground cinnamon, and a little maple syrup.
 If you use a sweetened dairy-free yogurt, you might want to skip the maple syrup.

-You may find them at a health food store near the rice, but I purchase mine from Amazon.
+You may find them at a health food store near the rice, but I purchased mine from Amazon.

 uncooked wheat berries in a strainer